-It started with a few words.
-Scattered thoughts, most of them nonsense.
+It started with just a few words.
+Scattered thoughts, most of it nonsense.
 Appalling spelling and grammar (my English teacher would have strangled me at this point).

 But the goal was to get in motion, not win a Pulitzer.
-Write for a half hour, then go eat pie.
+Write for a half hour, that was the decision.
+Then go eat pie.

-Weak at first, then gathering force.
-A theme emerges.
+A theme gradually emerges.
 Ideas connect to other ideas.
 The typing gets faster and louder and my wife can tell from the next room that I'm coming to life.

 Amazing.
-Fingertips on a keyboard jump-starting a sleepy brain.
+Fingertips striking a keyboard and jump-starting a dead brain.

 And this is exactly how painting happens too.

-If that's not you, then congratulations, you can stop reading now.
+If that's not you, then congratulations; you can stop reading right now.
 I'm jealous, but we're done.

-But if you're a chronic procrastinator like I am, then the most important goal of your day is this:
+If, however, you're a chronic procrastinator or even a mild one, then the most important goal of your day is this: